 - Yellow-orange is a last call, and should not be included in an Autumn 2021 collection.

 As a brand who focuses so heavily on social media, our technology is the perfect solution for Pretty Little Thing to best gauge their consumer’s changing desires.
-With trend forecasting, Pretty Little Thing can help its brand better anticipate assortment mix and ease the path toward a sustainable future.
+With trend forecasting, Pretty Little Thing can help its brands better anticipate their assortment mix and ease their path toward a sustainable future.